carmon/carmon/README.md

 ## Hi there 👋

 My name is Emiliano and I'm a developer living in Argentina.
-I'm a frontend && fullstack dev and like graphics programming a lot.
+I'm a game && fullstack dev and like graphics programming a lot.

-### Currently working on:
+### Some hobbyist works:
 - [A playdate game](https://github.com/carmon/playdate_jam), a game I'm making to get familiar with LUA and [play.date console](https://play.date/).
 - [Personal page](https://carmon.dev/), made in nextjs deployed over vercel, as most of my repos.
 - Personal blog, named [til](https://github.com/carmon/til), it's a node app that generates a [static blog](https://til.vercel.app/), currently developing it with [til-utils](https://github.com/carmon/til-utils), a Github Oauth App, and [til-github-app](https://github.com/carmon/til-github-app), a Github App.
 The first one aims to create a new blog repo from a template (see [til-template](https://github.com/carmon/til-template)) and the second one is the bot manager of the created blog repository.